MRKCTRL/MRKCTRL/README.md

 - 👋 Hi, I’m @MRKCTRL
-- 👀 I’m interested in Cyber secruity
+- 👀 I’m interested in Cyber secruity, DevOps and BackendDev positions
-- 🌱 I’m currently learning Coding, Linux, vreating labs/servers, ethical hacking
+- 🌱 I’m currently learning to code in Python and Php, building projects, Bash and Linux, creating labs/servers, ethical hacking, web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects, be it open source
 - 📫 How to reach me ...

 <!---